A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

-This section details the proposed benchmarking methodology, divided into two primary components: the robotic grasping pipeline and the evaluation framework.
-First, we describe the system architecture, comprising the grasp pose estimation algorithm, physical grasping modules, and path planning strategies.
-Second, we define 'graspability' in the context of pre-grasp environmental conditions and outline the quantitative metrics used to assess performance.
+This section details the methodology of the proposed benchmarking system, structured into four main components.
+First, we describe the foundational basis of the benchmark.
+Next, we present the grasping pipeline architecture, comprising the 6D grasp pose estimation algorithm, physical grasping modules, and path planning strategies.
+We then define the graspability parameters that characterize object-related pre-grasp conditions, along with the quantitative metrics used to evaluate the performance of grasping modalities in food waste sorting.
+Finally, we outline the benchmark execution protocol, including the experimental setup and procedures used to ensure a systematic and reproducible evaluation across randomized cluttered environments.